rohe/oictest/doc/howto.rst

 Dealing with user interaction when no user is present
 =====================================================

-The communication between an RP and an OP basically consists of a sequence of requests and responses.
+The communication between an Relying party (RP) and an OpenId provider (OP) basically consists of a sequence of requests and responses.
 Some of these are defined in the standard some are not.
 The once that are not in the standard are those where the user are involved.
 Like authentication and choosing which user information to be share